daac-tools/trie-match/README.md

 ## Why is it faster?

-In a normal `match` expression, the slices are compared for each pattern, starting from the top.
+In a normal `match` expression, the string is compared for each pattern.
 It is equivalent to the following code:

 ```rust
 if x == "a" {